sesopenko/python-template/docs/getting-started.md

 pip install pre-commit
 ```

+> After this initial setup (creating/activating `.venv` and installing `pip-tools` and `invoke`),
+> all project-specific commands should be exposed as `invoke` tasks rather than ad-hoc shell
+> commands.
+This keeps the workflow consistent and makes it easy to change commands in one
+> place (`tasks.py`) instead of updating multiple docs and scripts.

 ## 3. Compile and install dependencies

 Dependencies are declared in `requirements.in` and compiled into a fully pinned `requirements.txt`.